mainmatter/playbook/project-flow/full-service/README.md

-For clients that have gone through any of these stages themselves or together with a third party, we can jump to the subsequent stage directly, building on the material they have already (we recommend we evaluate that material first though).
+For clients that have gone through any of these stages themselves or together with a third party, we can jump to the subsequent stage directly, building on the material they have already (we recommend that we evaluate the material first though).

 Once a project is complete, we can maintain the resulting application for the